imixs/imixs-cloud/SETUP.md

 	Common Name (e.g. server FQDN or YOUR name) []:manager-node.com Email Address []:

-In this examplea x509 certificate and a private RSA key is created with the DNS name (‘Common Name’) _manager-node.com_. openssl creates two files:
+In this example a x509 certificate and a private RSA key is created with the DNS name (‘Common Name’) _manager-node.com_. openssl creates two files in the folder 'management/registry/certs/':

 * domain.cert – this file can be handled to the client using the private registry
 * domain.key – this is the private key which is necessary to run the private registry with TLS

-These files need to be copied into the folder ‘registry/certs/’:

-	$ mkdir -p ./registry/certs
-	$ cp domain.* ./registry/certs/

-The configuration of the registry service is defined by docker-compose.yml located in the folder 'registry/'
+The configuration of the registry service is defined by docker-compose.yml located in the folder 'registry/' Create a docker-compose.yml file.
+(See /registry/docker-compose.yml).

-To start the service on the manager node:

-	$ docker stack deploy -c swarmpit/docker-compose.yml swarmpit

-Create a docker-compose.yml file.
-See /registry/docker-compose.yml.

-The service can be started with :
+No the registry-service can be started with :

-	$ docker stack deploy -c registry/docker-compose.yml imixs-registry
+	$ docker stack deploy -c management/registry/docker-compose.yml imixs-registry

 The registry will be available under port 8300 of the manager-node.